-In Alberta, the Alberta Energy Regulator ("AER") implements the Licensee Liability Rating ("LLR") program, which is a liability management program governing most conventional upstream oil and gas wells, facilities and pipelines.
-The Oil and Gas Activities Act establishes an Orphan Well Fund (the "Orphan Well Fund"), managed by the industry-funded Orphan Well Association ("OWA"), to pay the costs to suspend, abandon, remediate and reclaim a well, facility or pipeline included in the LLR program if a licensee or working interest participant becomes defunct.
+The AER implements the Licensee Liability Rating ("LLR") program, a liability management program governing most conventional upstream oil and gas wells, facilities and pipelines.
+The Oil and Gas Conservation Act established an Orphan Well Fund (the "Orphan Well Fund"), managed by the industry-funded Orphan Well Association ("OWA"), to pay the costs to suspend, abandon, remediate and reclaim a well, facility or pipeline included in the LLR program if a licensee or working interest participant becomes defunct.
 The Orphan Well Fund is funded by licensees in the LLR program through a levy administered by the AER.
-The LLR program is designed to minimize the risk to the Orphan Well Fund posted by unfunded liabilities of licensees and prevent taxpayers in Alberta from incurring abandonment and reclamation ("A&R") costs.
+The LLR program is designed to minimize the risk to the Orphan Well Fund posed by unfunded liabilities of licensees and prevent taxpayers in Alberta from incurring abandonment and reclamation ("A&R") costs.
 The LLR program requires a licensee whose deemed liabilities exceed its deemed assets to provide the AER with a security deposit.
-The ratio of deemed liabilities to deemed assets for each license is assessed once each month and failure to post the required security deposit may result in the initiation of enforcement action by the AER.
+The ratio of deemed liabilities to deemed assets is assessed once each month and failure to post the required security deposit may result in enforcement action by the AER.